EndPointCorp/end-point-blog/2010/01/28/postgres-slony-cascading-subscription.html.md

 ```

 The key points here are that you specify the provider nodes and the
 receiver nodes to specify how the particular replication occurs.
 For
 the subscription to any cascade point (i.e., B1 and C1), you need to
-have the 'forward = yes' parameter to ensure that the events properly
+have the ‘forward = yes’ parameter to ensure that the events properly
 cascade to the sub-nodes.
-In any of the other nodes' subscription,
+In any of the other nodes’ subscription,
-you should set 'forward = no'.
+you should set ‘forward = no’.

 In actual deployment of this setup, you would want to wait for the
 subscription from A1 -> B1 and A1 -> C1 to complete successfully
 before subscribing the sub-nodes.
 Additionally, this solution assumes
 high availability between nodes and does not address failure of
 particular machines; in particular, A1, B1, and C1 are key to
 maintaining the full replication.